paulmandal/atak-forwarder/README.md

 * Tap on the three dots menu in the upper right corner of the ATAK screen
 * Tap on Settings
 * Tap on Tool Preferences
+* Tap on Specific Tool Preferences
 * Tap on ATAK Forwarder Preferences
 * Tap on `Refresh Devices`
 * Tap on `Set Comm Device` and pick your device from the list
 * Tap on `Set Region` and pick the region you are currently in
-* The icon in the lower right corner of the ATAK map should turn red and then green
+* The red line through the icon in the lower right corner of the screen should disappear within about a minute

 ## Setting up your Channel

 * In ATAK tap on the three dots menu in the upper right corner of the screen
 * Tap on Settings
 * Tap on Tool Preferences
+* Tap on Specific Tool Preferences
 * Tap on ATAK Forwarder Preferences
 * Scroll to `Channel Name` and tap on it to set your channel name, max length is 11 characters
 * Tap on `Mode / Speed` and pick a mode, try `Short Range / Fast` to start with